Be sure to check the suitable items page for more information on what items are accepted.

 Typical OWB consignors earn 65% of every item they sell or if they volunteer they earn 70%.

 If you choose Valet Tagging:

-- You will earn 45% of every item you sell or if you volunteer during the sale you will earn 50%
+You will earn 45% of every item you sell or if you assist during the sale you will earn 50%

-If you want to use Valet Tagging for this upcoming sale, please complete this form.
+If you are interested in Valet Tagging for this sale, please send an email to firstname.lastname@example.org .
 Space is limited!
 Reservations will be made on a first come, first served basis.
-All items must be delivered to your valet tagger no later than March 15, 2017.
-Once you receive confirmation from One Week Boutique that a spot is available, you will make drop -off arrangements with your tagger.
+All items must be delivered to your valet tagger no later than March 15, 2019.
+Once you receive confirmation from One Week Boutique that a spot is available, you will make drop-off arrangements with your tagger.